 About The Ricci Map

 Kunyu wanguo quantu, or Map of the Ten Thousand Countries of the Earth, is the oldest surviving map in Chinese to show the Americas.
-It is a xylograph (wood block print) on six panels of fine native paper (made with bamboo fiber), each panel measuring approximately 1820 x 3650 mm (2 feet by 5.75 feet).
-Li Zhizao (1565-1630), a Chinese mathematician, astronomer and geographer, was the Chinese cartographer who engraved the map.
+It is a xylograph (wood block print) on six panels of fine native paper (made with bamboo fiber), each panel measuring approximately 608.33 mm x 1820 mm (2 feet by 5.75 feet).
+Li Zhizao (1565-1630), a Chinese mathematician, astronomer and geographer, who worked on the project with Ricci, may have engraved the map.
 It was printed by Zhang Wentao of Hangzhou, possibly an official printer of the Ming court.

 Learn More About Matteo Ricci and the Map